In the studio: Basic inventory

 • pencil sharpener and white vinyl eraser

-• paper (copy paper is great for everyday drawing)
+• paper (copy paper is great for everyday drawing: bright white, nice texture, and 500 sheets to a package!)

-• clipboards (one per kid, for taking drawing materials on the road, in the yard, etc.)
+• clipboards (one per kid, for taking drawing materials on field trips, in the car, on the couch, in the yard, etc.)

 • kid scissors